skylerstpierre/CardiovascularDiseaseClassification/README.md

 SHAP_DNN_baseline.ipynb further processes the tabular data, builds a deep neural network baseline (standard Sequential model), and computes the Shapley scores of the features.

-XGBOOST_SHAP.ipynb also processes and takes in the tabuler data, builds an xgboost model and tunes, and computes the Shapley scores of the features.
+XGBOOST_SHAP.ipynb also processes and takes in the tabuler data, builds and tunes an xgboost model, and computes the Shapley scores of the features.